 It’s one of the best compact home gyms for home use.

 You will not find the extra pulley positions and the Smith Bar like in the FT2.
-But then, the reduction of those attachments, don’t devalue the product; rather, FT1 works great.
+The reduction of those attachments doesn’t devalue the product; rather, FT1 works great.

 You can get the product for the lower asking price.

 This machine weight stacks of dual 165 lb even though it would be better if they were heavier.
 Just like the previous machine, you can add 50 lb with an additional cost.

 There are 30 different positions offered by adjustable pulleys.
 You can also enjoy smooth action with easy adjustments.

 The FT1 trainer has similar attachments to the FT2.
 However, there’s a difference in the pull-up bar, and you will not be able to adjust the height like the FT2.

 It is fixed, and this bar helps you focus on chin-ups and pull up with different grips.